Introduction goes here.

 53

-Letters of general attorney in England for one year for Richard de Drayton, clerk, who is staying in Aquitaine, nominating John Newport Neuport, junior, and John Gedney Gedeneye alternately.
+Letters of general attorney in England for one year for Richard de Drayton, clerk , who is staying in Aquitaine, nominating Neuport John Newport, the younger , and Gedeneye John Gedney alternately.

 Arnold Savage received the attorneys by writ.